Taking Bikes on French Trains: A bike rider’s Guide

 Summing up – Taking your bike on French trains

-Whilst travelling with a bike on the French trains can sometimes throw up its own stresses, we found it to be very worthwhile.
-It was a much cheaper and often a quicker way to travel.
+Whilst travelling with a bicycle on the French trains can sometimes throw up its own stresses, we found it to be very worthwhile.
+It was a much cheaper and often quicker way to travel.
 It also made navigating the larger cities a lot easier too, as you didn’t need to ride your way through any city traffic when using trains to get from point A to point B.

-8 TIPS & TRICKS for taking a bike on French trains
+8 TIPS & TRICKS for taking a bike on French trains on your cycling holiday

 1. Research any restrictions prior to purchasing your train tickets.
 Be aware these are different for each network.
 You want to know well in advance whether you need to disassemble your bike or not prior to arriving on the platform.

 2. The French Regional trains – TER – are the easiest and cheapest train network to navigate with a bike.
 While the trip might be slower it is definitely the most convenient.

 3. Consider using a rinko bag for a lightweight and handy solution to help with bike travel on the TGV trains.